A 'Wild Rose' Grows In Glasgow, With Dreams Of Getting Transplanted

 All of which augurs a galloping case of British movie miserabilism.
 Except that director Tom Harper, with a cheekily energized script from Nicole Taylor, is working a whole other kind of groove than anything on offer from Ken Loach or Mike Leigh.
 There's sadness to burn in Rose-Lynn's young life, but her spirit is as brassily exuberant, sardonically funny and musically switched-on as that of Glasgow itself, a brawling, culturally vibrant metropolis whose grungy beauty is eloquently captured by cinematographer George Steel.
 Nashville comes across pretty scenic too.

 As it is said across the pond, what's on Rose-Lynn's lung is on her tongue.
 Failing ever upward, she mouths off to everyone who crosses her, gets herself fired from her old job and lands another as cleaner to a rich patroness (a warm and winning Sophie Okonedo).
 When opportunity knocks, she dumps her kids on Mum as needed.
 Harper isn't all that invested in plot, and he plays delightfully loose with the film's basic realism: Rose-Lynn vacuums her way through her boss's opulent mansion with a full complement of imagined backup musicians.
-Further fairy god-persons magically turn up to propel Rose-Lynn forward through all manner of improbably fortuitous turns as J makes her way to London and glam parts beyond.
+Further fairy god-persons magically turn up to propel Rose-Lynn forward through all manner of improbably fortuitous turns as she makes her way to London and glam parts beyond.

 All of which might build to the triumphant end of the road in another, more American story of ascent to fame and fortune.
 In Wild Rose the winning is something more muted and durable, more typical of British ambivalence about success if it means deserting your class or your family.
 In American versions like the recent Teen Spirit with Elle Fanning, the upward mobility does the heavy narrative lifting.
 With Rose-Lynn it's the resetting of priorities that may yet set her free to define her future.